geometalab/OSMDeepOD/docker/README.md

 # Docker images

 This project provides 4 docker images.
 Three images to train a convnet and one image to execute and distribute the recognition work.
-The Dockerfiles are automated build by docker hub.
-You can pull it on the following links:
+The images are automatically built and pushed by circleci.
+You can pull them using the following links:
 - [osm_crosswalk_detection - Recognition image](https://hub.docker.com/r/geometalab/osm-crosswalk-detection/ "")
 - [keras_cuda - Training image](https://hub.docker.com/r/geometalab/keras_cuda/ "")
 - [theano_cuda](https://hub.docker.com/r/geometalab/theano_cuda/ "")